Smith-Coder/FIFA-WorldCup-Prediction-App/Readme.md

 * ✅ React-powered responsive frontend
 * ✅ Modular and production-ready architecture
 * ✅ Easy integration with multiple LLM providers

 ---

+## 📜 License

+## 🤝 Contributing

+This project is maintained for educational and learning purposes.
+Contributions, improvements, bug reports, and suggestions are very welcome.
+To contribute:

+- Fork the repository
+- Create a branch: `git checkout -b feature/your-feature`
+- Commit your changes: `git commit -m "Add some feature"`
+- Push to your branch and open a pull request

+Please follow the existing code style and add tests where applicable.

+---